 Sailing around the Azores has so much to offer.
-We did all work for.
 Here is an itinerary for 2 weeks sailing holiday between the central & western group of islands.
-Just copy and paste to your agenda, pack your suitcase, book a boat and take photos to remember the holiday of your lifetime.
+Just copy and paste to your agenda, pack your suitcase, book a boat, and take photos to remember the holiday of your lifetime.
 If you like a sailing holiday for one week check our one week trip.

 Day 1: Sail to Flores Island, 138 miles